 Chronic wounds cause pain and misery to millions of people around the world.
 Removing slough and biofilm through professional debridement is crucial for managing infected wounds and promoting healing.
-Monofilament devices offer a very effective method for debridement and bring welcome pain relief to patients.
+The monofilament device offers a very effective method for debridement and brings welcome pain relief to patients.

 We all experience small injuries every now and then.
 Usually they heal without any problems.
 When they don’t and even become infected, patients suffer for weeks or possibly months.
 Also known as a “silent epidemic”, chronic or hard-to-heal wounds represent a worldwide malady that affects one to two per cent of the population in developed countries.1 Prevalence can even reach three to five per cent when considering the senior population, because ageing slows wound healing processes.2

 With an estimated annual cost of USD 20 billion in the United States alone, the management of chronic wounds also has a massive economic impact on patients, health systems and countries3.
 Dealing with chronic wounds often results in a reduced quality of life for the patients who experience pain, uncertainty, reduced mobility, decreased work ability, and social isolation.

 More and more clinicians and researchers are focusing on better understanding and assessing chronic wounds, as well as on developing new treatment modalities.
 Dr Kevin Woo, an associate professor at Queen’s University in Ontario, Canada is an expert in the field of chronic wound management.
 “It takes a lot of thinking outside the box to understand the comprehensive picture of all factors that can influence chronic wound healing,“ he explains.
 His research focus is on wound-related problems, wound care, chronic wound management, and clinical management of patients with chronic wounds.
 Understanding and relieving pain is the central focus of his research.